sswaroop93/scrabbleMaster/README.md

 It reads a set of words from a file and outouts the highest scoring word that is present in the sowpods dictionary.

+For 7 tiles (letters), it forms words using the specifies 7 letter or less.
+For 6 given tiles and an empty one, it may use an arbitary letter with zero score.

 Flow of the code:
 -----------------------